Thoracic Surgery Fellowship Program

 Ochsner has a long history of performing surgery and training residents in Louisiana.
 After Hurricane Katrina the Thoracic Residency was voluntarily closed; however, the Division of Cardiothoracic Surgery and the Department of Surgery at Ochsner are now extremely pleased and proud to again make Thoracic Surgery training a part of our institution and available in Louisiana.

-Ochsner Health System is one of the largest fully integrated independent academic health care delivery systems in the nation, having 500,000 unique patients and greater than one million clinic visits annually.
+Ochsner Health is one of the largest fully integrated independent academic health care delivery systems in the nation, having 500,000 unique patients and greater than one million clinic visits annually.
 Ochsner owns and operates a 459-bed tertiary and quaternary teaching hospital, Ochsner Medical Center, which is the site of our Thoracic Surgery.

 This is currently a traditional two year training program available to individuals who have completed five years of accredited training in General Surgery.
 Our residents receive extensive and comprehensive exposure and training in all aspects of cardiac, thoracic and congenital surgery.